open-eid/allkirjastamisteenus/Technical-description.md

 ## Introduction

-Below are generalized examples how to implement user signing process in e-service.
-The examples are given based on [HWCrypto library](https://github.com/hwcrypto/hwcrypto.js) usage in front end for ID-Card signing.
-The sequences and actions taken are only for demonstration, the actual flow and implementation should be based on integrating e-service requirements and architecture.
+Below are generalized examples how user signing process in e-service can take place.
+In the flows of ID-card signing [HWCrypto library](https://github.com/hwcrypto/hwcrypto.js) is used in front end for commucating with ID-card.
+The sequences in this chapter are for demonstration, the actual flow and implementation should be based on integrating e-service requirements and architecture.

 The example code in JAVA with explicit API demonstration can be found [here](https://github.com/open-eid/SiGa/tree/master/siga-sample-application) together with [instructions how to run the Signature Gateway with Docker](https://github.com/open-eid/SiGa#running-siga-with-docker) for learning purposes.